The Bottom Line

 - Inbox emails from VIP senders are collected in an automatic search folder for priority access and can be announced in a special manner.

-- Pictures from iPhone Photos can be sent as attachments easily, and you can paste any rich-text content from the web as well as apply basic text formatting.
+- Pictures from iOS Photos can be sent as attachments easily, and you can paste any rich-text content from the web as well as apply basic text formatting.

 - iPhone Mail expands iPhone-wide text snippets and is available for third-party applications to create emails — using message templates, for example.